 Automated Machine Learning

 A central challenge of machine learning is the pipeline that needs to be constructed to piece together pre-processing methods, feature selection, feature engineering, and the computational analysis methods and their parameter settings.
 There are numerous decisions that need to be made at each step of the pipeline construction process and each requires significant knowledge and experience.
 We were one of the first groups to introduce a comprehensive approach to automated machine learning (AutoML) through our tree-based pipeline optimization tool (TPOT).
 TPOT uses genetic programming to optimize the selection of different computational methods available in the scikit-learn library.
 We have published several papers on TPOT.
 They can be found here and here.
+We published a review of TPOT as a chapter in the first book on automated machine learning.
+Our recent work has focused on scaling TPOT to big biomedical data.
+Here is a TPOT paper exploring neural networks and a paper reporting a method for covariate adjustment within TPOT.
 Source code is available here.
-Here is an example of applying TPOT to clinical metabolomics that was presented and published as part of the 2018 Pacific Symposium on Biocomputing (PSB).
-A related area is automated statistics.
-For example, we have used genetic programming to automate the discovery of test statistics.
-A paper on this method is in press.
+We recently published a review of automated machine learning for genetic and genomics analysis.

 A central challenge of machine learning is to provide a proper encoding of the data.
 This is particularly important in genetic studies where combinations of alleles or genotypes have specific phenotypic effects.
 We were the first to introduce a feature engineering method for genetic studies.
 Our multifactor dimensionality reduction (MDR) method provides a data-driven mapping of multilocus genotype combinations into a new feature that is able able capture nonlinear interactions or epistasis.
 Our 2001 paper introducing this method has been highly cited along with follow up papers evaluating MDR power with simulation and an early software package written in C. We have extended MDR with balanced accuracy, for family-based studies, significance testing, GPU computing, permutation testing, covariate adjustment, survival analysis, robust analysis, gene ontology analysis, analysis of quantitative traits, genome-wide analysis, and grid computing.
 You can find a recent review of MDR here.
 Here is the MDR page on Wikipedia.
 Source code for MDR is available in Java and Python.